-Yet subletting comes with some unique legal risks, and it’s important to familiarize yourself with Colorado’s laws, rules, and regulations governing sublease agreements.
+Yet subletting comes with unique legal risks, and it’s important to familiarize yourself with Colorado’s laws, rules, and regulations governing sublease agreements.

 To save time and ensure everything is filled out correctly, we recommend using our free Colorado sublease agreement builder or reading our steps on how to write a Colorado sublease agreement below.